jcatrysse/redmine_depending_custom_fields/README.md

    - Filter users by Redmine groups
    - Optionally exclude administrators
   - Choose to display active, registered and/or inactive users
  - Users are listed under headers for active, registered and inactive status in filters
 2. `Depending` or `Cascading` custom fields
    - Both for `lists` as `key/value` pairs
+   - New formats `List (dependable)` and `Key/Value list (dependable)` allow defining parent/child relationships
+   - Parent lists can depend on other lists or dependable lists of the same object type
+   - Key/value lists can depend on enumerations or dependable key/value lists of the same object type
    - `Parent` and `Child` relationships between fields
    - Relation between `Parent` and `Child` values is configurable in a matrix